 You may have known some of the Bloggard’s distant relatives, Drunkard, Braggard, and Sluggard.
 But the Bloggard is much nicer than they, yes he is.

-Powerline press is the publisher of “The Sweetheart Method: Get a Girlfriend … Guaranteed!” and you can learn more about this surprisingly effective method online at The Sweetheart Report, where you can also sign up for the free ‘Outrageous Dating Tips’ Newsletter.
-(On that site you’ll also find ShyGuy’s How to Get a Girlfriend Blog, an on-going series of articles on dating and romance.)
+Powerline press is the publisher of “The Sweetheart Method: Get a Girlfriend … Guaranteed!” and you can learn more about this surprisingly effective method online at The Sweetheart Report.
+(On that site you’ll also find ShyGuy’s How to Get a Girlfriend Blog, a series of articles on dating and romance.)